-Tell me about your console.
+Tell me about your recording console.

 If I feel happier with my workflow then the song sounds better, but if I’m getting bogged down with too many options and technical decisions, then the song sounds more boring.
-I’d rather play a Steinway than a MIDI keyboard.
+I’d rather play a Steinway piano than a MIDI keyboard.
 That’s how I’d compare a console to plugins.
 Looking at the screen and the plugin layout can be distracting.
 But I’m happy to use digital tools for editing and production convenience.

 What’s your master bus setup like?
 Do you turn to analog gear for that also?

-What do you find to be most critical in a drum mic setup, the overhead mics or the room mics?
+What do you find to be most critical in a drum mic setup: the overhead mics or the room mics?

 Rooms.
-I find myself being able to achieve a consistent sound with my drums without having an OH mic, and just by using the kit mics.
+I find myself being able to achieve a consistent sound with my drums without having an overhead mic, and just by using the kit mics.
 But there’s no replacement for a room mic.
 If you have a good room mic placement, I don’t think you can duplicate it.